sanger/crawler/README.md

 To run the tests:

-You will need to find the id of the container with image name crawler_runner
+You will need to find the id of the container with image name crawler_crawler.
+You can do this with:

+    docker ps

+Then run the following command, replacing <container_id> with the id of the container you found in the previous step:

     docker exec -ti <container_id> python -m pytest -vs